How Not to Extract Information From Black Holes: Cosmic Censorship as a Guiding Principle: Hawking Evaporation and Cosmic Censorship

 \section{Hawking Evaporation and Cosmic Censorship}

-The usual picture of Hawking evaporation of an asymptotically flat\footnote{All black holes discussed in this work are asymptotically flat, and so we will not explicitly mention this hereinafter.} Schwarzschild black hole is that they are governed by the Stefan-Boltzmann law\footnote{In this work we will work in the units $G=c=\hbar=k_B=4\pi\epsilon_0=1$ (unless when explicitly restored for clarity), where $k_B$ denotes the Boltzmann's constant and $\epsilon_0$ the vacuum permittivity. $\hbar, G,$ and $c$ are, respectively, the reduced Planck's constant, the Newton's gravitational constant, and the speed of light in vacuum.}:
+The usual picture of Hawking evaporation of an asymptotically flat\footnote{All black holes discussed in this work are asymptotically flat, and so we will not explicitly mention this hereinafter.} Schwarzschild black hole is that they are governed by the Stefan-Boltzmann law\footnote{In this work we will work in the units $G=c=\hbar=k_B=4\pi\epsilon_0=1$, where $\hbar, G,$ and $c$ are, respectively, the reduced Planck's constant, the Newton's gravitational constant, and the speed of light in vacuum; while $k_B$ denotes the Boltzmann's constant and $\epsilon_0$ the vacuum permittivity.}:

 where $M=M(t)$ is the mass of the black hole, and $T=(8\pi M)^{-1}$ is its Hawking temperature.
 Here $a=\pi^2/15$ is the radiation constant, and $\sigma=27\pi M^2$ is the effective area whose radius corresponds to the impact parameter of the photon orbit at $r=3M$ in the geometric optics approximation.
 Due to scattering at long wavelengths, the actual effective emission surface is smaller.
 This effect is governed by the so-called ``greybody factor'', denoted here by $\alpha$.
 Depending on the particle species, the numerical value of $\alpha$ is different.
 Since we are only interested in the qualitative picture, $\alpha$ can be set to unity for simplicity.
 (For more detailed physics, see the classic work of Page \cite{10.1103}.)
 Solving Eq.(\ref{SB}), one immediately obtains the standard result that a Schwarzschild black hole of initial mass $M_0$ will completely evaporate in a finite time proportional to $M_0^3$.